luky1971/g_tessla/extern/gkut/README.md

 # gkut

-gkut is a set of "kinda useful tools" that uses the gromacs api.
+gkut is a set of "kinda useful tools" that use the Gromacs API.

 ### Copyright
 (c) 2015 Ahnaf Siddiqui